MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 		printf("limb %d with field name %s has %f health\n", i, l.field_name, l.health)
 		i = i + 1
 	}

-	# Will set the health of whatever this script is attached to, to 60
-	set_health(i)
 }

 not_enough_health(health: i32) bool {